SilentNightSound/GI-Model-Importer/Guides/EffectModdingTutorial.md

 <img src="https://user-images.githubusercontent.com/107697535/211987673-309f0467-ba0f-40ae-94cc-256912c056c0.png" width="600"/>
 </p>

-Collecting all the different shaders is what takes the majority of the time when editing shaders.
+Collecting all the different shaders is what takes the majority of the time when editing effects.

 13. Even turning all of the above black, you may have noticed that there are still flame effects that show up during the ult where we cannot pause the game: